An old clay oil lamp from Nazareth, Israel. Photo credit: Olivia Armstrong.

 Introduction

-Presentation given to the 2022 Reconstruction class, accompanying the video.
+See also the slides to this presentation.
+Given to the 2022 Reconstruction class.
 Greek and Roman views of the inferiority of women began with Plato and Aristotle (4th century BC).
 But Pulcheria was a Christian woman who became Roman augusta in 414 AD and presided over the Third and Fourth Ecumenical Councils.
 Empress Theodora was very influential in the 500s.
 And Irene became Emperor of the Romans by 800 AD.
 How did this happen?
 This presentation explores vocation as the main category by which Christians empowered women in roles distinct from family, examining the Catacombs of Priscilla, Irenaeus of Lyons, The Acts of Paul and Thecla, the Martyrdom of Perpetua and Felicitas, Montanism and the orthodox reaction to it, Melania the Elder, Paula of Rome, Nino of Georgia, Brigit of Ireland.
 The presentation also discusses the disagreements between Irenaeus, Tertullian, and Origen about how to interpret women in 1 Corinthians 11.
 See also Church and Women’s Leadership for more resources.

 This page is a collection of messages, papers, early church citations, and contemporary exegesis.
 Even an eternal hell is consistent with divine restorative justice, in the following way: Hell is a condition of addiction and self-deception, so that when God calls upon unrepentant offenders to participate in their restoration, they experience it as torment and insult.
 This comes from the larger biblical theme that God made us to be human beings and human becomings, whose nature is co-determined by God and us in partnership, and set by what and who we choose to love.